syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Action Button Hover Elevation
+## Action button hover elevation

-The [`actionButtonHoverElevation`] property is used to specify the elevation of the action button when it is hovered over.
+The [`actionButtonHoverElevation`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/actionButtonHoverElevation.html) property is used to specify the elevation of the action button when it is hovered over.

 {% tabs %}
 {% highlight Dart %}